MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-overview.md

 - **[MediaWiki](https://www.mediawiki.org/wiki/MediaWiki)**.
 With this Microsoft Graph connector, users can search for knowledge-base articles on wiki sites your organization creates with MediaWiki.
 Learn more about the [MediaWiki connector](mediawiki-connector.md).

-- **[Microsoft SQL Server](https://www.microsoft.com/sql-server/sql-server-2017)**.
-With this Microsoft Graph connector, users in your organization can search for data in on-premises SQL Server databases.
+- **[Microsoft SQL server](https://www.microsoft.com/sql-server/sql-server-2017)**.
+With this Microsoft Graph connector, users in your organization can search for data in on-premises SQL server databases.
-Learn more about the [Microsoft SQL Server connector](MSSQL-connector.md).
+Learn more about the [Microsoft SQL server connector](MSSQL-connector.md).

 - **[ServiceNow](https://www.servicenow.com)**.
 With this Microsoft Graph connector, users in your organization can search for knowledge-base articles from your ServiceNow instance.
 Learn more about the [ServiceNow connector](servicenow-connector.md).